-Please read Childhood interrupted (Part 1) before reading this post.
+Consider reading Childhood interrupted (Part 1) before reading this post.

 The new guidance counselor arranged to meet with my parents.
 I wasn’t nervous because I thought he might get through to them and offer solutions.
 Again, he did.
 When my parents came home, my mother talked to me privately.
-She said the counselor thought I might benefit from a special private school nearby.
+She said that the counselor thought I might benefit from a special private school nearby.
 The closest private school was considered an “alternative” school in that it offered a very liberal type environment, and unique activities that might interest and motivate me.
 It was called Woodbridge School, and had a unique campus on a lovely rural road, with a pond, and beautiful trees.
 The counselor was sure I’d be accepted.
 I was a reasonably good student with academic potential, a creative independent mind, and had an obvious history of achievement in extracurricular activities (ballet).
-Though it would be hard to afford, he thought that I might qualify for a scholarship for the remainder of my eleventh grade and later senior year.
+Though it would be hard to afford, he thought that I might qualify for a scholarship for the remainder of my eleventh grade, and later senior year.

-My tour of Woodbridge School was quite impressive and it gave me great hope.
+My tour of Woodbridge School was quite impressive, and it gave me great hope.
 It felt like a possible escape from my situation.
 I finally went from being depressed to being ultra-excited.
 Luckily for me, I was soon accepted, and the school provided an ample scholarship to attend.

-Over time I guess you could say I became quite an argumentative type.
+Over time, I guess you could say I became quite an argumentative type.
 Hypomanic irritability can do that to you.
-I spent a number of evenings and Saturday mornings at the school in suspension because of it.
+I spent a couple of evenings and Saturday mornings at the school in suspension because of it.
 It gave me a lot of time to think about life, while sweeping leaves from patios.

 In addition to having a temper, which I’ve had off and on throughout my life, I wasn’t really the best Catholic at all times.
 I started drinking on the sly, and smoking.
-Oddly, when I was there Woodbridge School had a student smoking room that you could go to with parental permission.
+Oddly, when I was there, Woodbridge School had a student smoking room that you could go to with parental permission.
 I told my mother that I didn’t smoke, but felt left out of the “group” by not being in the room.
-So, my mom signed the slip, and I started smoking my first cigarettes.
-Back in the late 1980s you could easily buy cigarettes from a vending machine downtown.
+So, my mom signed the permission slip, and I started smoking my first cigarettes.
+Back in the late 1980s, you could easily buy cigarettes from a vending machine downtown.
 No ID required.
 One day I even showed up at school drunk, though I doubt anybody knew.
 Later in my life, drinking would become a bad habit.
 I stopped the smoking very quickly, but also kept a coffee habit I developed.
 Yes, Woodbridge School even let students drink coffee.

 My moods eventually evened out, and I happily settled into a good place at the school.
-I ended up being the best student in my class, though the class size was only 25.
-I remember wonderful times with friends, developing the joy of writing and good literature, and exploring art and the history of music.
+I ended up being the valedictorian of my class, though the class size was only 25.
+I remember enjoying good times with friends, developing the joy of writing and good literature, and exploring art and the history of music.
 Woodbridge School offered a great variety of classes unavailable at most schools.
 I remember taking a Science Fiction class, a class on the history of the U.S.S.R., and creative writing.
 I volunteered tutoring children in the New Jersey capital city of Trenton.
 I contributed to the school newspaper.
 When not in school or church, I immersed myself in music of all kinds.
 I’d regularly read full novels in one sitting, into the wee hours of the morning.
 I’d sit in the dark staring at the starry sky and meditate.

-I remember in eleventh grade I had to wait until late in the afternoon to be driven home by a van.
+I remember in eleventh grade, I had to wait until late in the afternoon to be driven home by a van.
 That would be a while after our afternoon sports/exercise activity or study period.
 I always elected jogging/walking because I disliked sports.
 They’d have us walk about four miles on the beautiful country roads around the school.
-Eventually I decided to rather just walk straight home each day.
+Eventually, I decided to rather just walk straight home each day.
 It was also only a 4 mile walk, though very hilly at times.
 I loved daydreaming while I walked, and enjoyed the walks through the two quaint towns along the way.
 But I didn’t always end up walking the whole way.
 Very often someone I knew would drive by and stop and give me a lift.
 That’s an advantage of living in small rural town areas.

 I eventually went on to college after Woodbridge School.
 I accepted a spot at New Jersey’s largest university, which has over 37,000 students (in contrast to Woodbridge School’s 100).
 It was basically a move from the country to the big city.
 Again, an exciting and welcoming change.